setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/stealer-status/review-1.md

 doChange(stealerConfig); is out of scope, as we discussed.

+### Conclusion

 Prove through tests, that code is working - that is in the requirements list.
 Demo tests, through breakpoints and show output directory appearance at breakpoint moments.
-Please follow that document more, I see it is not so much under good focus.
+Please follow requirements document more, then you can also ask correct questions.
+Hold it under focus.